cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 ### Web Servers

 Web servers are vulnerable to defacement attacks, or could be used as a launching pad for further attacks against internal networks.

-Our pentesters scan all web servers (client side) for potential exploits and vulnerabilities that could leave the door open for a potential attacker, such as:
+Cobalt pentesters scan all web servers (client side) for potential exploits and vulnerabilities that could leave the door open for a potential attacker, such as:

 - Poor patching policy